saz/Naglite3/README.markdown

 Requirements
 ------------

-Also it is only tested with Nagios3, it should also work with Nagios2.
+Naglite3 is only tested with Nagios3, but it should also work with Nagios2.
-Feel free to try your luck with Nagios2 and let me know, if it's working or not.
+If you're running Nagios2, please let me know.

+- Web server of your choice with PHP support
-For installation you need a Webserver running PHP 5.2 or newer.
+- PHP 5.2 or newer

-Access to Nagios status.dat is required.
-I'm running it on the Nagios server itself.
+Naglite3 must be installed on the same host where Nagios is running, as it needs to read status.dat from Nagios.

 Installation
 ------------

-1. Place all files in the document root of your web server.
+1. Place all files in the document root of your web server or a directory accessible through your web server.
-2. Edit index.php and change the path to your status.dat if required.
-It's also possible to set a different refresh interval.
-3. Done :-)
+2. On Debian systems everything should be fine.
+On other systems you may have to change the path to status.dat.
+3. Open a browser and point it to your Naglite3 installation.

 Customization
 -------------

 ### CSS

-If you want to change colors, you can place a file called 'custom.css' in the directory where Naglite3 is placed.
+If you want to change colors, create file called 'custom.css' in the directory where Naglite3 is placed and add your changes.

 ### Refresh interval

-You can set the refresh interval (in seconds) through a GET parameter: http://your-host/Naglite3/?refresh=100
+You can change the refresh interval (in seconds) through a GET parameter.

+Example:
+http://your-host/Naglite3/?refresh=100

 ### Fortune